 UT Knoxville

-Registration fees include on-campus housing in a dormitory (maybe put a link to the specific dorm if available) and meals during the conference.
+Registration fees include on-campus housing in a dormitory (specific dorm will be chosen in early May) and meals during the conference.
 Note that conference attendees staying in the dorms will need to bring their own linens, towels, and all other needed toiletry items.

 Students who wish to present a poster during the poster session at the conference should submit their abstract at the link below.
 The abstract is limited to 150 words and one graphic.
 The graphic you upload will be shown during your flash talk.
 If you need help preparing your abstract, please consult the American Chemical Society abstract writing tips or talk to your research advisor.